Choosing a Star Tracker for Astrophotography

 The Star Adventurer includes a built-in WiFi, Android/iOS App control for those looking to control projects such as time lapses with your DSLR.
 Like the iOptron models I mentioned above, the Star Adventurer includes modes for solar, lunar, sidereal, and half-sidereal tracking rates.

-I really like that the Star Adventurer can run on 4 AA Batteries.
+I like that the Star Adventurer can run on 4 AA Batteries.
 Although it may seem like a step backward from a rechargeable li-poly battery, this feature may come in handy when you are taking pictures nowhere near a source of power.
 Sky-Watcher reports that these batteries can power the mount for up to 72 hours, more than enough time for a night or imaging or two.

 Using the Sky-Watcher Star Adventurer at the Black Forest Star Party in September 2019.